switchablenorms/CelebAMask-HQ/README.md

 # CelebAMask-HQ
 ![image](https://github.com/switchablenorms/CelebAMask-HQ/blob/master/images/front.jpeg)
-CelebAMask-HQ was a large-scale high-resolution face semantic dataset with **30000** high-resolution face images and mask annotations.
+CelebAMask-HQ was a large-scale high-resolution face semantic dataset with **30000** high-resolution face images from CelebA-HQ and mask annotations.
-CelebAMask-HQ was precisely hand-annotated with the size of **512 x 512** and **19 classes** including all facial components and accessories such as skin, nose, eyes, eyebrows, ears, mouth, lip, hair, hat, eyeglass, earring, necklace, neck, and cloth according to CelebA-HQ.
+CelebAMask-HQ was precisely hand-annotated with the size of **512 x 512** and **19 classes** including all facial components and accessories such as skin, nose, eyes, eyebrows, ears, mouth, lip, hair, hat, eyeglass, earring, necklace, neck, and cloth.
 For occlusion handling, if the facial component was partly occluded, we label the residual parts of the components.
 On the other hand, we skip the annotations for those components that are totally occluded.
 ## Sample Images
 ![image](https://github.com/switchablenorms/CelebAMask-HQ/blob/master/images/sample.png)
 ## Applications
-CelebAMask-HQ can be used on several applications including: facial image manipulation, face parsing, face hallucination...
+CelebAMask-HQ can be used on several applications including: facial image manipulation, face parsing, and face hallucination.
+We construct an application on interactive facial image manipulation as bellow:
 * Demo of interactive facial image manipulation
 ![image](https://github.com/switchablenorms/CelebAMask-HQ/blob/master/images/demo.gif)
 * Samples of interactive facial image manipulation